koopjs/koop-provider-marklogic/README.md

     Keep in mind that if these databases do not exist in your cluster, they will be created when the `installConnector` task is run.
 Also, if you specify the content database and no schemas database, the schemas database will be created an the content database will be changed to use the new schemas database.
 1) Run `./gradlew -PenvironmentName=myenv installConnector`
 1) Decide on a name for your configuration.
 Use that as the `<config name>` in the following steps.
 E.g. `example` is the config name for the example configuration.
 1) Create one or more service descriptors as explained in the [Feature Service Descriptors](#Feature-Service-Descriptors) section and put them in the `config/<config name>/services` directory.
-Use the files in `example/services/` as a starting point.
+Use the files in `config/example/services/` as a starting point.
 1) Create one or more TDE templates as explained in the [TDE Templates](#TDE-Templates) section and put them in the `config/<config name>/templates` directory.
-Use the files in `example/templates/` as a starting point.
+Use the files in `config/example/templates/` as a starting point.
 Note: If you have existing views in your MarkLogic database, you may be able to leverage them rather than creating new ones.
 Be sure to read the [OBJECTIDs Limitation](#OBJECTIDs) though.
 1) Install the feature services `./gradlew -PfsConfig=<config name> -PenvironmentName=myenv installServices`
 1) See [Running the Connector](#Running-the-Connector) for how to start the Koop server

 <a name="Install-with-Example"></a>
 ### Install the Example as a New Database
-If you would like to try out the connector using the included example, follow these steps to install to the `example` environment.
-In addition to the modules database, this will also create new content and schemas databases called `esri-connector-example-content` and `esri-connector-example-schemas` respectively.
+If you would like to try out the connector using the included example database, follow these steps to install to the `example` database configuration.
+This will create an app server, modules database, and content and schemas databases called `esri-example-app-content` and `esri-example-app-schemas` respectively.
 > NOTE: The connector project uses ml-gradle so, technically, you could use the connector project to configure databases or other MarkLogic cluster configuration items but it is preferable to manage your overall MarkLogic configuration in a separate ml-gradle (or other tool) project.
-1) Edit the `gradle-example.properties` and set the MarkLogic port you would like to install the backend service on, your MarkLogic host name, username and password and what port you want the Koop server to run on.
+1) Edit the `gradle-example-app.properties` and set the MarkLogic port you would like to install the backend service on, your MarkLogic host name, username and password and what port you want the Koop server to run on.
     ```
+    mlAppName=esri-example-app
     mlHost=localhost
     mlRestPort=8095
     mlUsername=admin
     mlPassword=admin
-    mlContentDatabaseName=esri-connector-example-content
-    mlSchemasDatabaseName=esri-connector-example-schemas
     koopPort=9080
     koopSSLEnabled=false
     ```

+__Install the example database__
-1) Run `./gradlew -PenvironmentName=example installConnector`
+1) Run `./gradlew -PenvironmentName=example-app mlDeploy` to install the example database
-1) Install the example feature service `./gradlew -PenvironmentName=example installExampleServices`
+1) Load the example data `./gradlew -PenvironmentName=example-app loadExampleData`

+__Install the connector against the example database__
+1) Run `./gradlew -PenvironmentName=example-connector installConnector`
-1) Load the example data `./gradlew -PenvironmentName=example loadExampleData`
+1) Install the example feature services `./gradlew -PenvironmentName=example-connector installServices`
+Note: This will load TDE templates that define views used by the example feature services.
+This causes a reindex so check to see that the reindex is complete using the MarkLogic database status admin UI before moving on.
 1) You can test that the Koop provider service is working by doing the following
   ```
-  ./gradlew testExampleService
+  ./gradlew -PenvironmentName=example-connector testExampleService
   ```
   This gets all the fields from the first 5 records from the features in layer 0 in the example service.
-1) See [Running the Connector](#Running-the-Connector) for how to start the Koop server
+1) Next, start Koop.
+See [Running the Connector](#Running-the-Connector) for directions for starting the Koop server
-1) You can test the feature service by access the feature service URL from a browser
+1) Test the feature service by accessing the feature service URL from a browser
-* See the top-level service descriptor: `http://<host>/marklogic/GDeltExample/FeatureServer`
+* See the top-level service descriptor: `http://<host>:<port>/marklogic/GDeltExample/FeatureServer`
-* See the layer 0 descriptor: `http://<host>/marklogic/GDeltExample/FeatureServer/0`
+* See the layer 0 descriptor: `http://<host>:<port>/marklogic/GDeltExample/FeatureServer/0`
-* Query layer 0 for the first 5 features: `http://<host>/marklogic/GDeltExample/FeatureServer/0/query?resultRecordCount=5`
+* Query layer 0 for the first 5 features: `http://<host>:<port>/marklogic/GDeltExample/FeatureServer/0/query?resultRecordCount=5`
-* Query layer 0 for the count of features: `http://<host>/marklogic/GDeltExample/FeatureServer/0/query?returnCountOnly=true`
+* Query layer 0 for the count of features: `http://<host>:<port>/marklogic/GDeltExample/FeatureServer/0/query?returnCountOnly=true`
-* Query layer 0 for the count of features where the "domain" is "indiatimes.com": `http://<host>/marklogic/GDeltExample/FeatureServer/0/query?returnCountOnly=true&where=domain='indiatimes.com'`
+* Query layer 0 for the count of features where the "domain" is "indiatimes.com": `http://<host>:<port>/marklogic/GDeltExample/FeatureServer/0/query?returnCountOnly=true&where=domain='indiatimes.com'`

 <a name="Build-Disconnected-Archive"></a>
 ### Build an Archive to Run in Disconnected Mode